Yigang Qin [ɪgʌn tʃɪn]

 - (2) how technologies are produced and constructed as values for societal good;

-- (3) how technical development relies on inequality among genders and nationalities.
+- (3) how technical development and consumption rely on social reproduction and inequalities.

-The way I approach to these questions are interpretive and critical in general — sometimes phenomenological, sometimes comparative or genealogical.
-They structure how specifically I conduct my interview, ethnography, and archival research.
+The way I approach to these questions are interpretive and critical in general — sometimes ethnomethodological, sometimes comparative and theoretical.
+The approach structures how I conduct interviews, fieldwork, and document analysis.

 Yigang Qin